realmagicgreen/magicgreen-gridsome/content/posts/2019-10-01-mosquito-repellent-plants.md

 Get rid of any stagnant or standing water in your yard as much as possible.
 That’s where mosquitoes lay their eggs, which can lead to huge population explosions around the house when they mature.

 Open water barrels, decorative ponds and unused kiddy pools are all a potential breeding ground for mosquitoes.
-Drain pools or other containers when not needed, and consider adding lids or screening to places you can’t drain.
+Drain pools or other horizontal_spacings when not needed, and consider adding lids or screening to places you can’t drain.

 A little solar-powered bubbler would keep water moving in a pond enough to prevent insect development without sacrificing the water feature.
 Mosquitoes won’t lay eggs in moving water.
 These can be a more natural option that treating a pond with chemical pesticides.